andang72/architecture-community-studio-web/README.md

 ## Getting Started
-In order to run **dashboard** on your local machine all what you need to do is to have the prerequisites stated below installed on your machine and follow the installation steps down below.
+In order to run **studio** on your local machine all what you need to do is to have the prerequisites stated below installed on your machine and follow the installation steps down below.

 #### Prerequisites
   - node.js & npm